Sunderfield/ultimate-todoist-sync-for-obsidian-experiment/README.md

 ###  Set a default project for each file separately

 The default project in the setting applies to all files.
-You can set a separate default project for each file using the comand `Set default project for todoist task in the current file` from the command menu.
+You can set a separate default project for each file using the comand `Set default project for Todoist task in the current file` from the command menu.

 <img src="/attachment/command-set-default-project-for-file.png" width="500">
 <img src="/attachment/default-project-for-file-modal.png" width="500">